saffog/bb-micro-frontend/README.md

 For further details about the structure inside each micro frontend component, review the [wiki](https://github.com/saffog/bb-micro-frontend/wiki/MF-Structure) section.

-# TODO: Add instructions to build and run the project
+### To run this project locally

+1. For each MF (Host & Clients) perform `npm install`.
+2. For each MF perform `npm start`, notice the last to execute this command should be HostApp.

 ## Known issues

-# TODO: Add problem with tailwind and CSS modules
+### TODO: Add problem with tailwind and CSS modules

 ## References
   - https://github.com/nebarf/module-federation-react-router-dom